4 Cloud Native Application habits

 What type of application architecture does a cloud-native application leverage?

-What are the benefits of cloud native architecture?
+What are the benefits of a cloud native architecture?

 -Optimized costs